Haptigation-Student-Project/Documentation/docs/General Info/pitch.md

 ## Data Usage

-We are small student project and no enterprise.

-We are not interested in harming you in any form.
+We are not interested in harming you in any way.

-Therefore your data will be only used for the purpose you gave it to us.

-We are located in Germany and therefore bound to the [Datenschutz-Grundverordnung](https://dsgvo-gesetz.de).
+Therefore we will do everything in our power to secure your data.

+If you wish to have your data removed contact us at **haptigation@gmail.com**

-If you send us a message, that you want your mail address deleted from our database we will do so immediately.
+We will do so immediately.

-Your email is being saved and processed in Google Contacts.
+If you want more info on how we process your data please see our detailed [Documentation](https://haptigation-student-project.github.io//Documentation/docs/General%20Info/data-usage).

 ## Contact